2. The fuel lines are attached to the bottom of the body with brackets and screws.

 Rubber hoses

-5. A section of a metal line can be replaced with a reinforced rubber hose (GM 6163-M standard.) with an inscription «Fluoroelastomer».
+5. The section of metal main line can be replaced with a reinforced rubber hose (gM 6163-M standard.) with the inscription "Fluoroelastomer".

-6. It is forbidden to use a rubber hose if the length of the fuel line next to the exhaust system exceeds 100 mm, and next to the converter - 250 mm.
-The gap between the vehicle frame and the fuel line must be at least 6 mm.
+6. It is prohibited to use a rubber hose if the length of the fuel line section near the exhaust system exceeds 100 mm, and near the neutralizer - 250 mm.
+The gap between the car frame and the fuel line must be at least 6 mm.

 Nylon tubes

-10. Nylon fuel lines are used on late models.
-When the slightest damage is found (cuts, scratches, kinks) replace nylon tubes.
-These pipes cannot be repaired.
+10. Nylon fuel lines are used on later models.
+If any damage is found, (cuts, scratches, kinks) replace the nylon tubes.
+These tubes cannot be repaired.

 11. To replace the fuel line, first disconnect it at the tank, remove the fuel line brackets from the frame, unscrew the union nuts and remove the fuel line.
-Replace the O-rings on the fittings and install the new fuel line in reverse order (see photo).
+Replace the union seals and install the new fuel line in the reverse order (see photo).

 13. Turn the connection parts in opposite directions, loosening the connection.